alphastory/gradebook/README.md

 #EmberJS Exercise

-1. Don’t spend much more than a half-day total on it

-2. Use Ember.js, but not use Ember CLI (that would be cool)
+1. Use Ember.js, but not use Ember CLI

 ###Programming Exercise

-1. Use the MV* Javascript framework (in this case useEmber.js) to implement a page that satisfies the user story below.
+1. Use the MV* Javascript framework (in this case use Ember.js) to implement a page that satisfies the user story below.

 2. Submit a zip file containing the solution.